Create a Nuclear Symbol Icon

 Select your dark circle and focus on the Effects pane.
 Activate the existing Drop Shadow and enter the attributes shown in the following image.

-Using the Rectangle Tool (M), create a 600 px square and center it.
-Make sure that this new shape stays selected and focus on the Toolbar.
+Using the Rectangle Tool (M), create a 600 px square, make sure that it stays selected and focus on the Effects pane.

-Tap the Fill color well and then tap the Gradient Fill and the Radial buttons.
-Set the Angle to 0 degrees and then move to the gradient sliders.
-Tap the left one and set its color to R=45 G=45 B=45 and then tap the right one and set its color to R=25 G=25 B=25.
+Focus on the Fill and select Radial Gradient from the Type drop-down menu.
+Set the angle to 0 degrees and then move to the gradient sliders.
+Select the left one and set its color to R=45 G=45 B=45 and then select the right one and se its color to R=25 G=25 B=25.
+Send this shape to back using the Shift + Command + [ keyboard shortcut and don't forget to center it.

 Congratulations, you've finished the tutorial!